logo

 FAQ

-A "melded hand" in Mahjong typically consists of four melded sets (combinations) and a pair.
-This means that each set or combination in the player's hand was formed using a discarded tile claimed from another player or drawn from the wall.
-Successfully forming a melded hand is a key step towards winning a round of Mahjong.
+A melded hand in Mahjong typically consists of four melded sets (combinations) and a pair.
+This means that each set or pair in your hand was formed using at least one discarded tile claimed from another player.

-What are "Pong" and "Chow" in Mahjong, and how do they work?
+What are Pong and Chow in Mahjong, and how do they work in Rwanda?

-In Mahjong, "Pong" refers to a set of three identical tiles of the same rank and suit.
-A "Chow," on the other hand, is a sequence of three consecutive tiles in the same suit.
-Understanding how to form Pongs and Chows is essential for building a winning hand in Mahjong.
-Remember to gamble responsibly and set limits for yourself.
+In Mahjong, a Pong is a set of three identical tiles of the same suit and rank.
+A Chow is a sequence of three consecutive tiles in the same suit.
+Understanding these combinations is key to playing Mahjong effectively in Rwanda.

 Related Guides